 Feel on edge in crowds?
+Overwhelmed by an unexplainable sense of panic?
 Do you find it hard to stop thinking about safety?
 Are you on a short fuse?

-Feeling on edge is also called hypervigilance, a symptom experienced by some Veterans who have returned from war or experienced traumatic events.
-Hypervigilance is a state of being on very high alert to possible risks or threats—constantly “on guard.”
+Feeling on edge is also called hypervigilance, a symptom experienced by some Veterans who have returned from war or experienced traumatic events during their time in the military.
+Hypervigilance is a state of being on very high alert — constantly "on guard" — to possible risks or threats.
 It may be the result of an experience in a combat zone, a noncombat training exercise, or another type of traumatizing event in your military or civilian life.

 “When I went out for dinner, I always wanted to have my back to the wall and be able to see the door from where I was sitting.”

 Hypervigilance can also contribute to sleep problems or the avoidance of places that make you feel uncomfortable, like busy grocery stores, social gatherings, or sports events.
 It may also lead you to distrust other people or try to control their actions, putting a strain on your personal relationships.

 If I’m feeling on edge, what can I do about it right away?

 - If you’re with other people, tell them what you’re feeling so they can try to help you work through it.

 - Try grounding yourself by focusing on details of your surroundings or neutral physical sensations, such as the feeling of your feet on the floor.

 - Practice relaxation exercises, such as taking slow, deep breaths.